fredrikdanebjer/esp32-aws-cam/README.md

 ## Prerequsites

+The following are confirmed working versions

 - CMAKE 3.13 or higher
-- Python 2.7.10 or higher
+- Python 3.8.2 or higher
-- AWS Cli
+- AWS Cli 2
+- Ninja 1.10.0

+Python 2.7 should work, but if using Ubuntu 20.04 pip is no longer available, causing issues.
+This can be solved by ensuring Python3 is invoked through 'python' calls from PATH.

+When running under Linux it may be required to symlink 'ninja' to 'ninja-build'.

+### Notes

 This project is based on AWS Demo Application, for more detailed prerequisite description please visit: https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_espressif.html